matheusamazonas/ttg_site/index.md

 ```csharp
 var relativeHeights = new[] { 0f, 0.2f, 0.6f, 0.87f, 1f };
 ```
-Finally, let's call the `TerrainGenerator` constructor to create the generator, passing the number of sides of the terrain's basic shape (8 for octagon), the radius (20), the maximum height (9.5),  the previously created relative terrace heights and sculpt settings and the fragmentation depth (4).
+Finally, let's call the `TerrainGenerator` constructor to create the generator, passing the number of sides of the terrain's basic shape (8 for octagon), the radius (20), the maximum height (9.5),  the previously created relative terrace heights and sculpt settings, and the fragmentation depth (4).
 ```csharp
 var generator = new TerrainGenerator(8, 20, 9.5f, relativeHeights, sculptSettings, 4);
 ```